From Steel Pins to Flac

 A pair of Quad ESL 70 Electrostatic Loudspeakers

-I can remember going to a hi-fi fair many years ago when Bowers and Wilkins were demonstrating their hybrid units (electrostatic and conventional woofer combined) with the grills removed from the electrostatic drive units.
+I can remember going to a hi-fi fair many years ago when Bowers and Wilkins were demonstrating their hybrid units (electrostatic hi/mid range and conventional bass drive units combined) with the grills removed from the electrostatic drive units.
 The loudspeakers were in a roped-off area so that nobody could be electrocuted by touching the electrostatic elements.
-The signal source was a Ferrograph Logic Seven reel to reel tape recorder running at fifteen inches per second with the signal being fed to a Quad 45/405 amplifier set-up.
+The signal source was a Ferrograph Logic Seven stereo reel to reel tape recorder running at fifteen inches per second with the signal being fed to a Quad 45/405 amplifier set-up.
 The music being played was a high-quality recording of the finale from Beethoven's 18-12 Symphony and just before the canon were fired the lights in the room were dimmed.
 When the canon fired sparks could be seen flying across the electrostatic elements.
-This combined with the tremendous bass from the sub-woofers impressed everyone in the room... but you wouldn't want them in your house unless it was a detached property with no worries about disturbing neighbours!
+This combined with the tremendous bass from the large bass units impressed everyone in the room... but you wouldn't want them in your house unless it was a detached property with no worries about disturbing neighbours!

 A pair of hybrid Bowers and Wilkins DM70 Electrostatic Loudspeakers (with grills in place!)